 She’s Just A Shadow would play out like a mix of Japanese pinku eiga and yakuza films with 60s and 70s American exploitation films if it wasn’t for the incredible cinematography and set design.
-The film looks beautiful with its colorful lighting and almost equally colorfully made up Harajuku styled hookers.
+The film looks beautiful with its colourful lighting and almost equally colourfully made-up Harajuku styled hookers.
 The film’s look is a direct contrast to the tackiness of the people and actions it depicts.
-If you though The Neon Demon mixed style and sleaze wait till you see this.
+If you thought The Neon Demon mixed style and sleaze wait till you see this.

 On the downside, there’s a lot of time spent on unlikeable characters spouting lines like the one the film takes its title from.
 “Women: no matter how human they seem—they’re not.
 They’re just shadows.
 But on the other hand, aren’t we all?”.
 Or “If you have sex with a prostitute, you become a prostitute.
 Sex makes two bodies one flesh.”.
 The attempt to give She’s Just A Shadow and its decadent denizens some depth just seems out of place among the exploitable elements of the script.
 Trying to justify sleaze as art didn’t work back in the day and it doesn’t work now.